 Sexual blackmail videos via webcams

 Extortion through webcams is also a concern for those who use webcams for online flirting or cybersex.
-In these cases, a cybercriminal will pose as someone else – often an attractive individual – and initiates sexual contact with a victim.
+In these cases, a cybercriminal will pose as someone else – often an attractive individual – and initiate sexual contact with a victim.
 The cybercriminal shows the victim a pre-recorded video of a performer from a cybersex webcam site.
 During the video, the criminal messages the victim at times when the video performer appears to be typing on the keyboard.
 This creates the illusion that the performer is messaging them, which makes it seem legit.
 Then, the victim is persuaded to undress in front of the webcam and engage in sexual acts, like masturbation.
 While doing so, the cybercriminal records this and will reveal their real intent, demanding money or more sexual acts through threatening to publicly share the sexual blackmail videos to other sites and family and friends of the victim.
-In some cases, threats include making false allegations of pedophilia against the victim, known as webcam blackmail.
+In some cases, threats include making false allegations of paedophilia against the victim, known as webcam blackmail.
 These webcam scams often target men.

-sexual blackmail for moneyeWhoring – online blackmail for money
+eWhoring – online blackmail for money

 eWhoring is another form of online blackmail for money through cybersexual contact.
 An analysis of over 620,000 posts made by 73,000 people on popular hacking forums shows how scammers catch their victims.
 You can find the research here.